sobstel/sobstel.github.com/hydropuzzle/reviews.md

 _I’ve never seen a game like this before.
 It is short and very challenging.
 But was really fun to play and had a clever story._
 <br><small>(Fishbowl z)</small>

-_Super short but nice.
-Endearing little puzzle game.
-I never got really stuck on puzzles, though I almost did on the railway crossing.
-Note that some puzzles require looking things up.
-I imagine many people would be upset with paying for such a short game, but if you've got money to spare, I for one enjoyed it._
-<br><small>(OsthatoAlfakyn)</small>

 _Awesomeness for geeks.
 Challenge the nerd in you and geek out!
 Surprising and actually challenging._
 <br><small>(Pinky6677)</small>